INTRODUCTION

 - After 48 Hours: Carbon monoxide levels drop, and oxygen supply increases, helping the body function better.

-Over the years, immune strength continues to improve, reducing the likelihood of chronic diseases and enhancing overall health and vitality.
+Over the years, immune strength continues to improve, reducing the likelihood of chronic diseases and enhancing overall health and wellbeing.

 REPLACING SMOKING WITH HEALTHIER HABITS